Chrysoprase

 Chrysoprase, chrysophrase or chrysoprasus is a gemstone variety of chalcedony (a cryptocrystalline form of silica) that contains small quantities of nickel.
-Its color is normally apple-green, but varies to deep green.
+Its color is normally apple-green, but varies from turquoise-like cyan to deep green.
 The darker varieties of chrysoprase are also referred to as prase.
 (However, the term prase is also used to describe chlorite-included quartz, and to a certain extent is a color-descriptor, rather than a rigorously defined mineral variety.)